The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 (ii) Financial, real estate & professional services

-(iii) Public Administration, defence and other services
+(iii) Public Administration, defense and other services

 India’s GDP growth is largely driven by the Service sector.
 The services sector remains the key driver of India’s economic growth.